wonordel/Horaizan/README.en.md

 ## Launching

-To launch the browser, run the following command (Linux):
+To launch the browser, run the following command (Linux 🐧):

 ```bash
 python3 -m app.main
 ```
 (if it throws an error, restart it several times)

-To launch the browser on Windows:
+To launch the browser on Windows 🪟:

 ```batch
 python -m app.main